webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 {{Byline
 |Name=Mike Sierra
 }}
 {{Summary_Section|This guide shows you how to animate SVG graphics using SMIL-based markup.
-Along with standard animation techniques, you will learn how to morph shapes, move graphics along a curve, animate complex filter effects, and control animations from JavaScript.}}
+Along with core animation techniques, it shows how to morph shapes, move graphics along curved paths, animate complex filter effects, and control animations from JavaScript.}}
 {{Tutorial
 |Content=Interfaces become more vibrant once you add animation
 effects.
-This guide focuses on SVG's built-in animation features, which derive from SMIL, the ''Synchronized Multimedia Integration Language''.
+This guide focuses on SVG's built-in animation features, which derive from the SMIL web standard (''Synchronized Multimedia Integration Language'').
 As discussed in the [[svg/tutorials/smarter_svg_overview|SVG grand tour]], many SVG attributes are actually implemented as CSS ''properties'', and thus respond to CSS [[tutorials/css_transitions|transitions]] and [[tutorials/css_animations|keyframe animations]].
-The techniques described here offer a way to animate SVG ''attributes'', but can be used for ''properties'' as well.
-You'll also learn how to dynamically modify any attribute values that can't be animated.
+The techniques described here offer a way to animate SVG ''attributes''.
+You'll also learn how to dynamically modify attribute values that can't be animated.

 ==A simple animation==

-Start with a simple element that you'd like to animate:
+Start with a simple SVG element that you'd like to animate:

 <syntaxhighlight lang="xml">
 <text x="0" y="100">An SVG Animation</text>